ZeroTwoData/PostgreSQL-Using-Python-Project/README.md

 # PostgreSQL-Using-Python-Project

-This project was developed to test my knowledge of creating & connecting to a PostgreSQL (pssql) database using Python.
+This project was developed to test my knowledge of creating & connecting to a PostgreSQL (psql) database using Python.
 The purpose of this upload, is to teach aspiring data students/professionals how to create a database, connect to it and insert data from a dataset into a PostgreSQL database only using Python.

 ## Prerequisites:
 * Install PostgreSQL: https://www.postgresql.org/download/  (During the installation process, remember to keep track of the password you created)
 * Install Python Onto Your IDE (VS Code, PyCharm, etc.): https://www.python.org/ (During the installation process click checkbox ADD TO PATH)
-OR
+<b>OR</b>
 * If you can't install an IDE + Python, you can use a free online source called jupyter notebook: https://jupyter.org/try

 ## Step 1